phisko/kreogl/README.md

 ## Usage

+Take a look at the [example code](example).
+There are two examples:
+* [a simple one](example/simple_main.cpp) which shows how to quickly draw and animate a model
-Take a look at the [example code](example/main.cpp), which makes use of most available features.
-The example can be built by setting the `KREOGL_EXAMPLE` CMake option.
+* [a more complex one](example/complex_main.cpp), which makes use of most available features but may be a bit harder to follow

+The examples can be built by setting the `KREOGL_EXAMPLE` CMake option.

 ## API